deadlyvipers/dojo_rules/introduction.md

-this is a new student.
+This is a new student.
+His favorite path is electives.